carlosivanr/hugo_website/content/authors/admin/_index.md

 title: Carlos I. Rodriguez, Ph.D.
 ---

-I am researcher at the Mind Research Network in Albuquerque, NM.
-At the MRN, I rely on neuroimaging technology to study functional network connectivity (FNC).
-FNC is an approach to understand the patterns of communication among multiple brain regions.
-These patterns of communication can be thought of as "brain prints" that can be relevant to a number of disease states and neurodevelopmental disorders.

-My work currently focuses on a couple of areas.
-The first is to better understand how prenatal alcohol exposure alters FNC with the aim of developing ways of non-invasively diagnosing fetal alcohol spectrum disorders (FASD).
-In addition to my work on FASD, I am also investigating the relationship between alcohol use disorder (AUD) and brain electrophysiology.
-The aim of this research is to reveal how aspects of brain functioning changes during natural recovery from AUD.
+I am an experimental psychologist with training in resting-state functional neuroimaging.
+My research has focused on better understanding how prenatal alcohol exposure alters functional network connectivity (FNC).
+FNC is a framework that views patterns of communication among multiple brain regions as a basic characteristic of brain function that can be disrupted in abnormal conditions.
+In addition to my work with prenatal alcohol exposure, I have also investigated the relationship between alcohol use disorder (AUD) and brain electrophysiology.
 My professional and educational experiences have provided a solid foundation in experimental research design, statistical analyses, and public speaking.

-Lastly, I have a longstanding commitment to mentoring students from under-represented backgrounds in academic research.
+In addition to my research, I have a longstanding commitment to mentoring students from under-represented backgrounds in academic research.
 Through my involvement with the Society for Neuroscience, the University of New Mexico's El Centro de la Raza, and the Society for Advancing Chicanos/Hispanics and Native Americans in Science, I have mentored graduate and undergraduate students in achieving their research career goals.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/carlos_rodriguez_cv.pdf" "newtab" >}}CV{{< /staticref >}}.